• Search

 • Save

-Aa well, the fact that Rhett often visits the brothel is his disadvantage, not his dignity.
-Especially considering the level of medicine in the 19th century.
+Well, the fact that Rhett often visits the brothel is his disadvantage, not his dignity.
+Especially considering the state of medicine in the 19th century.
 At that time, it was simply dangerous for health.

-Therefore, Rhett Butler is undoubtedly an attractive character: like any “bad” guy.
-But never romantic, not in love (except with himself), and not sentimental.
+So Rhett Butler is undoubtedly an attractive character like any “bad” guy, but never romantic, not in love (except with himself), and not sentimental.
 He is an absolutely cynical, self-centered, cold-blooded, calculating person.
 Although, of course, he is very charming against the background of other male characters in this novel.

-And yet, under a mocking and indifferent shell hides a kind heart.
-Rhett was never able to become heartless.
-When the South finally lost the war, and all the hopes of the southerners collapsed along with the captured Atlanta, Rhett Butler went to the retreating army of the broken South.
+And yet, beneath a mocking and indifferent shell, there is a kind heart.
+Rhett was never capable to become heartless.
+When the South finally lost the war, and all Southern hopes collapsed along with the conquered Atlanta, Rhett Butler went to join the retreating army of the broken South.

 rhett butler personality